Does anyone have experience with credit cards, cash& travellors cheques in Cuba? It seems very difficult and confusing.

 We read that changing USD attracts 18% instead of 8% charge (Euro, GBP, Swiss franc & Canadian) but at all the exchange houses there were no commission charged - it could have been built into the daily rate.
 1 Euro got us 1.20 CUC on average.
 A meal in general costs 5 CUC max, unless you go for the fancy hotels.

-Hope this helps. almost 6 years agoAnswered by Katie via WorldNomads.com
+Hope this helps. about 6 years agoAnswered by Katie via WorldNomads.com